You can read all about our news here, but don’t forget we regularly put out information by our social media channels including Facebook.

 CCH Hub Site

-We are very excited that our digital evolution at CCH continues.
 We now have a Sharepoint site (for Deakin staff and students only).
 This is where you can find CCH templates and logos, and importantly – new grant application forms.
 CCH members should have access, but you will need to use your Deakin login.

 CCH Grants for 2023 are now closed – if you have a project for 2024 that you’d like to apply for please check out the options available on the hub site.